first 30 days after launch

 If you have signups, email every single one.
 Not an automated drip.
 A personal email from you.
 "Hey, I saw you signed up for [product].
 I'm the founder.
 I'd love to hear what made you try it and whether it's solving the problem you expected it to."
 Schedule calls with anyone who replies.
 These conversations are worth more than any amount of analytics data right now.

 If nobody signed up, that's data too.
 Go back to the communities where you posted and re-read the responses.
 Did people engage with your advice but not visit your site?
 Your community presence is working but your profile or link isn't compelling enough.
 Did people visit but not sign up?
 Your landing page isn't converting.
 Did nobody engage at all?
 You're in the wrong community, or you're solving a problem this audience doesn't care about.
-How to Tell If Your Product or Your Marketing Is the Problem
+How to Tell If the Problem Is Your Product or Your Marketing

 Make One Change Based on What You Learned